Your Burning Questions on Travel to Cuba Answered

-Can I still travel to Cuba from the U.S. legally?
-How?
+Can I still travel to Cuba from the US legally?
+If so, how?

 Yes.
 You have two options:

-Group Tours - Under the revised policies announced in June 2017, if you want to travel under the People to People category of allowed travel, you’ll need to travel as a part of a licensed group tour.
+Group Tours - Under the revised policies announced in June 2017 and implemented on November 9, 2017, if you want to travel under the People to People category of allowed travel, you’ll need to travel as a part of a licensed group tour.
 These typically cost $5000 or more.

 Independent Travel - If you’d like to travel independently under the new policies, you will need to pick one of the other 11 categories of allowable travel.
 Support for the Cuban People is meant to allow you to interact with and support local businesses and Cuban society.
 While it isn’t for those seeking pure tourism, you can use this category to learn a lot about Cuba and their culture.